ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ## Conditional Statements

-We have met the conditional statements when learning the `find` utility.
+We met the conditional statements the first time when learning the `find` utility.
 Then we found out that Bash has its own logical operators AND (&&) and OR (||).
-The Bash language has other options to make branches.
+This language has other options to make branches.

 We will consider the `if` and `case` operators in this section of the book.
-The scripts use them often.
-Both operators provide similar behavior.
+You will use them frequently when writing Bash scripts.
+These operators provide similar behavior.
 However, each of them fits better for some specific tasks.

 ### If Statement

-Imagine you are writing a one-line command.
+Imagine that you are writing a one-line command.
 Such a command is called **one-liner**.
 You are trying to make it as compact as possible because a short command is faster to type.
-Also, there is less chance to make a mistake when typing.
+Also, compactness gives you less chance to make a mistake when typing.

 Now imagine that you are writing a script.
-Your hard drive stores it.
+The hard drive stores it.
 You call the script regularly and change it rarely.
-The code compactness is not important here.
-You follow another goal to make the script easy to read and modify.
+The code compactness is not important in this case.
+Instead, you try to make the code simple for reading and changing.

-The && and || operators fit well one-liners.
-But Bash has better options for scripts.
+The && and || operators fit well for one-liners.
+When you are writing scripts, Bash gives you better options.
 Actually, it depends on the particular case.
-Sometimes you can use these operators in the script and keep its code clean.
-But they lead to hard-to-read code in most cases.
+Sometimes you can use logical operators in the script and keep its code clean.
+However, they lead to hard-to-read code in most cases.
 Therefore, it is better to replace them with the `if` and `case` statements.

 Here is an example.
 Have a look at Listing 3-9 again.
-There is a backup script there.
-It calls the `bsdtar` utility this way:
+It shows the backup script.
+You can see this `bsdtar` call there:
 {line-numbers: true, format: Bash}
 ```
 bsdtar -cjf "$1".tar.bz2 "$@" &&